PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Experiments

-When comparing our combined strategy with individual soft prompt embeddings trained separately on different categories, as shown in \Cref{tab:ab_sex,tab:ab_violent,tab:ab_political,tab:ab_disturb}, we observe that combining these embeddings results in improved NSFW removal performance across various hyperparameters.
-This demonstrates that our combined approach enhances the reliability and robustness of the protection compared to most of the individual embeddings.
+When we compare the combined strategy with individual soft prompt embeddings trained separately on different categories, as shown in Table~\ref{tab:ab_sex},~\ref{tab:ab_violent},~\ref{tab:ab_political}, and~\ref{tab:ab_disturb}, combining the embeddings improves NSFW removal performance across a range of hyperparameters.
+This indicates that the combined approach is more reliable and robust than most of the individual embeddings.